MicrosoftDocs/msteams-docs/msteams-platform/toolkit/teams-toolkit-fundamentals.md

 ### Automatic registration and configuration

-Save time and let the toolkit automatically register the app in Teams Developer Portal and configure settings like Azure Active Directory (Azure AD) automatically when you first run or debug the app.
+You can save time and let the toolkit automatically register the app in Teams Developer Portal.
+When you first run or debug the app, configure settings, such as Azure Active Directory (Azure AD) automatically.
 Sign in with your Microsoft 365 account to control where the app is configured and customized the included Azure AD manifest when you need flexibility.

 ::: zone pivot="visual-studio-code"